Can team building events be terrible?

 The phrase ‘team building’ means different things to different people.
 In our vocabulary, the experiences highlighted by Alison most certainly are not team building.
 And as Alison describes, they have the opposite effect of building team strength and unity.

-For us at Blue Hat, team building activities are about positive, shared experiences that have a number of benefits.
-Here are three examples.
+For me, team building activities are about positive, shared experiences that have a number of benefits.
+Here are three examples;

-Typically, at £40-£75 per head, 25% of the average cost of a £300 per head training course, the tailored team building event represents incredible value.
+Typically, at £40-£75 per head, less than a quarter of a typical £300 per head training course, a tailored team building event represents incredible value.

 What forward thinking business would not want the benefits of any of the above?